Atropine: Heart

 Injections of atropine are used in the treatment of symptomatic or unstable bradycardia.

-Atropine was previously included in international resuscitation guidelines for use in cardiac arrest associated with asystole and PEA, but was removed from these guidelines in 2010 due to a lack of evidence for its effectiveness.
-For symptomatic bradycardia, the usual dosage is 0.5 to 1 mg IV push, may repeat every 3 to 5 minutes up to a total dose of 3 mg (maximum 0.04 mg/kg).
+Atropine was previously included in international resuscitation guidelines for use in cardiac arrest associated with asystole and PEA but was removed from these guidelines in 2010 due to a lack of evidence for its effectiveness.
+For symptomatic bradycardia, the usual dosage is 0.5 to 1 mg IV push; this may be repeated every 3 to 5 minutes, up to a total dose of 3 mg (maximum 0.04 mg/kg).

 Atropine is also useful in treating second-degree heart block Mobitz type 1 (Wenckebach block), and also third-degree heart block with a high Purkinje or AV-nodal escape rhythm.
 It is usually not effective in second-degree heart block Mobitz type 2, and in third-degree heart block with a low Purkinje or ventricular escape rhythm.

-Atropine has also been used in an effort to prevent a low heart rate during intubation of children; however, evidence does not support this use.
+Atropine has also been used to prevent a low heart rate during intubation of children; however, the evidence does not support this use.

 Secretions

-Atropine's actions on the parasympathetic nervous system inhibit salivary and mucus glands.
+Atropine's actions on the parasympathetic nervous system inhibit salivary and mucous glands.
 The drug may also inhibit sweating via the sympathetic nervous system.
 This can be useful in treating hyperhidrosis, and can prevent the death rattle of dying patients.
 Even though atropine has not been officially indicated for either of these purposes by the FDA, it has been used by physicians for these purposes.